 Before moving on from Old Town Square, peek into Týn Church and check out Old Town Hall’s remarkable 15th-century Prague Astronomical Clock.
 It’s the world’s third oldest clock of its kind and the only working one.
 Visit the Prague Astronomical Clock at the top of the hour to watch Death, a detailed skeleton figure, hammer the time.

-Finish off your time in Old Town Square with a quick trip up the Old Town Tower for epic views onto Old Town Prague.
+Finish off your time in Old Town Square with a quick trip up the Old Town Tower for epic views of Old Town Prague.

 Charles Bridge

 From Old Town Square, it’s a 10-minute walk to Charles Bridge, Prague’s second most popular tourist hangout.
-Charles Bridge itself is interesting, but what will get your traveller veins pumping are the magnificent views in all directions.
+Charles Bridge itself is interesting, but what will get your traveler’s heart pumping is the magnificent views in all directions.

-After draining your battery snapping shots of some of Prague’s finest views, continue walking over Charles Bridge into Malá Strana.
+After draining your camera battery from snapping shots of some of Prague’s finest views, continue walking over Charles Bridge into Malá Strana.

 Beatles fans should “give peace a chance” and take a quick side trip to the John Lennon Wall on Velkopřevorské náměstí.
 After crossing under the bridge tower at the end of Charles Bridge, turn left and hold left until you see a wall covered in graffiti.